Sherlock Holmes Chapter One: Reception

-According to review aggregator Metacritic, the PC version of the game received generally favourable reviews, while the PlayStation 5 and Xbox Series X/S versions received mixed or average reviews.
+According to review aggregator Metacritic, the PC and Xbox Series X/S versions of the game received generally favourable reviews, while the PlayStation 5 version received mixed or average reviews.
 Reviewers praised it for its intriguing, engaging detective gameplay while criticizing its lack of polish, dull open world and inability to tackle social issues with grace.

 Tristan Ogilvie of IGN called Sherlock Holmes Chapter One as a decent detective game set in an open-world that is elementary.
 GameSpot praised its detective gameplay while criticizing its elementary nature.
 GamesRadar+ praised it, writing about how it "does detective puzzling like no other series" while calling it flawed, but fascinating.
 Fraser Brown of PC Gamer lauded the game for its smart writing.
 Push Square awarded the game six stars out of ten, praising the Sherlock Holmes mechanics while criticizing the open world as dull and frame rate with other technical problems.

 Frogwares announced that Chapter One became the fastest selling game in the series, though the developers did not give exact figures for deliveries or sales.

 Sherlock Holmes Chapter One would go on to win the Narrative category at the Central & Eastern European Game Awards (CEEGA).

+Sequel

+In 2023, Frogwares developed a remake for the 2007 game, Sherlock Holmes: The Awakened, with Alex Jordan reprising as Sherlock Holmes.
+The game follows the particular detective and his partner Dr. Watson investigating mysterious kidnappings and blood sacrifices going on which connects to a supernatural cult that worships a eldritch deity related to Lovecraftian horror, but these travels may also lead Sherlock into a path of madness.
+The plot of the remake was developed as a sequel to Chapter One.